 Our international team consists of researchers from diverse disciplines, with political scientists, political economists, anthropologists, geographers and legal scholars.
 The interdisciplinary team combines experienced leaders who are experts in their fields with younger scholars and PhD students for most effectively integrating capacity building, research results and societal impact.

-Dr. Herbert Hambati is a Senior Lecturer within the Department of Geography at University of Dar es Salaam.
+Dr. Herbert Hambati is an Associate Professor at the Department of Geography and coordinator of the Population Studies and Research Center at University of Dar es Salaam.
 Hambati is a geographer with a strong background in environmental management and land use.
 His research specializes in urban and rural planning and management, the resource-development nexus, disaster Management and ecological knowledge systems.
 He does his research both quantitatively and qualitatively.

 More recently his work has focused on urbanization in developing countries and disaster management in Tanzania.
 In addition to working in Tanzania, he has academic experience from the US and UK.